wp-plugins/database-backup-amazon-s3/readme.txt

 == Frequently Asked Questions ==

-Where can I find the Settings  for Amazon S3 Backup plugin?
+= Where can I find the Settings for Amazon S3 Backup plugin? =

 Just navigate to Amazon plugin page "Database Backup Amazon" in the main menu of your web page.
 You can find this on top in menu, near Dashboard.
-In the Amazon plugin page you can see the "Settings" block.
+In the Amazon plugin page on top you can see the "Settings" block.

 == Changelog ==